 3. Isolate Signals

 Achieving good EMC occurs with the intelligent selection and placement of switching regulators, microcontrollers, oscillators, and digital ICs.
 First, view the entire circuit as functional sub-units or circuit partitions.
-Partitioning focused on EMC separates components according to their potential as EMI sources, victims, paths, and passive circuits.
+Partitioning focused on electromagnetic compatibility separates components according to their potential as EMI sources, victims, paths, and passive circuits.
 After partitioning the components into functional blocks, incorporate shielded EMI filters and decoupling capacitors for additional EMI suppression.

 Making sure to design for reduced EMI will make it easy for you to achieve electromagnetic compatibility.